Mexico–United States border wall: Other international reactions

 At the annual summit of the Community of Latin American and Caribbean States in January 2017, representatives from Latin American and Caribbean countries condemned the wall proposal.

-Israeli Prime Minister Benjamin Netanyahu applauded the plan, calling it as a "Great idea."
+Israeli prime minister Benjamin Netanyahu applauded the plan, calling it a "Great idea."
 Netanyahu said "Trump is right" and likened the proposal to the Israeli West Bank barrier.
-After Mexican protests, the Prime Minister's office issued a statement saying that "[he] was addressing Israel's unique circumstances and the important experience we have and which we are willing to share with other nations.
+After Mexican protests, the prime minister's office issued a statement saying that "[he] was addressing Israel's unique circumstances and the important experience we have and which we are willing to share with other nations.
 There was no attempt to voice an opinion regarding U.S.–Mexico ties."

 Pope Francis was critical of the project, saying in a March 2019 interview: "If you raise a wall between people, you end up a prisoner of that wall that you raised."
 During his tenure he made references in several speeches, and in a tweet, to building "bridges, not walls".

 International reactions include artistic and intercultural facilitation devices.
-Projects have included exhibitions, signs, and demonstrations as well as physical adaptations promoting socialization such as a bright pink see-saw built through the wall that is accessible to people on both sides to enjoy together.
+Projects have included exhibitions, signs, and demonstrations as well as physical adaptations promoting socialization, such as a bright pink see-saw built through the wall that is accessible to people on both sides to enjoy together.

 Migrant deaths

 The wall at the border of Tijuana, Mexico, and San Diego; the crosses represent migrants who have died in crossing attempts.

 Between 1994 and 2007, there were around 5,000 migrant deaths along the Mexico–United States border according to a document created by the Human Rights National Commission of Mexico and signed by the American Civil Liberties Union.
 An April 2021 report by the University of Arizona's Binational Migration Institute said the remains of 3,356 migrants were found in Southern Arizona between 1990 and 2020.

-Between 43 and 61 people died trying to cross the Sonoran Desert from October 2003 to May 2004; three times that of the same period the previous year.
+Between 43 and 61 people died trying to cross the Sonoran Desert from October 2003 to May 2004, three times as of the same period the previous year.
 In October 2004, the Border Patrol announced that 325 people had died crossing the entire border during the previous 12 months.

 U.S. Border Patrol Tucson Sector reported on October 15, 2008, that its agents were able to save 443 illegal immigrants from certain death after being abandoned by their smugglers.
-The agents also reducing the number of deaths by 17%: from 202 in 2007 to 167 in 2008.
+The agents also reduced the number of deaths by 17%: from 202 in 2007 to 167 in 2008.
 Without the efforts of these agents, hundreds more could have died in the deserts of Arizona.
 According to the same sector, border enhancements like the wall have allowed the Tucson Sector agents to reduce the number of apprehensions at the borders by 16% compared with 2007.